amlamarra/timertab/README.md

   -u, --user         Deal only with user timers (not run as root)

+The .timer extension is optional when specifying a timer name.
 COMMANDS:
   help               Display this help dialog list               List the current timers